Michael Pollan

 Michael Kevin Pollan is an American journalist, specializing in food, who is a professor and the first Lewis K. Chan Arts Lecturer at Harvard University.
 Concurrently, he is the Knight Professor of Science and Environmental Journalism and the director of the Knight Program in Science and Environmental Journalism at the UC Berkeley Graduate School of Journalism where in 2020 he co-founded the UC Berkeley Center for the Science of Psychedelics, in which he leads the public-education program.

-On LuvemBooks, we've reviewed In Defense of Food, rating it 4.2/5 stars.
+On LuvemBooks, we've reviewed In Defense of Food.

 1